Membership Geeks

 Test your new membership platform thoroughly

-Before making any permanent changes to your business, make sure you’ve conducted a thorough test of the new platform or plugin.
+Before making any permanent changes, make sure you’ve conducted a thorough test of the new platform or plugin.

 Do everything on that site that you’d want your members to do.